Thousands gather at Stonehenge to watch summer solstice sunrise

-BRUSSELS Pulling on their scuba gear and flippers at a swimming pool in Brussels, Nicolas Mouchart and his wife Florence are not just going diving - they're going out for dinner.
+* Shares fall 3.5 pct, underperforming sector (Updates with Mercedes January sales volume)

-SALISBURY PLAIN, England Thousands of people watched the sun rise at Stonehenge on Tuesday after gathering at the ancient monument site in southern England to mark summer solstice.
+SALISBURY PLAIN, England, June 21 Thousands of people watched the sun rise at Stonehenge on Tuesday after gathering at the ancient monument site in southern England to mark summer solstice.

 English Heritage, which seeks to protect historical sites, said some 12,000 people watched the 04:52 a.m.
 (0352 GMT) sunrise at Stonehenge.